FelixStridsberg/fajt/README.md

 [![Test](https://github.com/FelixStridsberg/fajt/actions/workflows/test.yaml/badge.svg)](https://github.com/FelixStridsberg/fajt/actions/workflows/test.yaml)

-# Experimental javascript parser
+# Experimental ECMAScript parser

-This is a parser that parses javascript based on the ECMA-262 (edition 12) specification.
+This is a parser that parses ecmascript based on the ECMA-262 (edition 12) specification.

 The goal of this project is to provide:
 - an as simple as possible recursive descent [parser] (with [lexer])